 Cabinet Insulation

 Don’t overlook your cabinets—they can be a sneaky source of heat loss.
 A bit of foam board or fiberglass insulation inside can make a big difference.
+If you have leftover materials, you can even use them for fun foam board sculpture ideas.

 Thermal Shades

 For those blazing hot days, thermal shades are my go-to.
 They help regulate the temperature inside without blocking all the natural light.
+Upgrading your window treatments is actually one of my favorite Class C RV decorating ideas.

 Heated Flooring